omgnetwork/omg-samples/omg-js/README.md

 - If you encounter some issues with connecting to the network, make sure to check the latest details for `WATCHER_URL`, `PLASMAFRAMEWORK_CONTRACT_ADDRESS` on [the official documentation page](https://docs.omg.network/network-connection-details).
 - Put `WATCHER_PROXY_URL` only if you run your watcher.
 Otherwise, you might not be able to run any of the code samples in this project.
 - To find `ERC20_CONTRACT_ADDRESS` for a particular token you want to use, check [Etherscan Token Tracker](https://etherscan.io/tokens).
 If you're looking for ERC20 faucets, you can send 0 Ropsten ETH to a corresponding smart contract.
 Some of the projects typically send back test tokens to work with.
-- In most of the code samples, Alice refers to the account of a sender, Bob refers to the account that receives funds.

 Feel free to use the following configurations if you don't have time to set up your own: